Bangkok International Film Festival: Post-coup festival, bribery scandal

 After the 2006 Thai coup d'état, the government installed by the military-run Council for National Security reduced the budget for the film festival by two-thirds from 180 million baht to 60 million baht.
 As a result of the cuts, the TAT broke its management contract with Festival Management and then postponed the 2007 edition of the festival from January to July.
 With a focus on Asian cinema, the resulting festival was a lower-key affair than in previous years.
 However, it did host a visit by Indian actress Hema Malini, who was the subject of a retrospective program.

 Following the 2007 event, management of the festival was transferred from the TAT to the Department of Export Promotion.

 In December 2007, the United States Department of Justice arrested Gerald and Patricia Green, the owners of Festival Management.
 In an affidavit by a Federal Bureau of Investigation agent, the Greens were accused of violating the Foreign Corrupt Practices Act for their alleged payment of US$1.7 million in bribes to a person the affidavit identified as the governor of the Tourism Authority of Thailand.

 In Thailand, Juthamas Siriwan, who served as TAT governor from 2002 to 2006, denied any wrongdoing.
 Still, in the days before the December 23, 2007, general election, she resigned from the For the Motherland party, of which she served as deputy leader.

-As an appointed Governor of the TAT by Thaksin Shinawatra's Thai Rak Thai Government, the former governor is now indicted in the USA for taking bribes concerning the film festival.
+As an appointed Governor of the TAT by Thaksin Shinawatra's Thai Rak Thai Government, the former governor is now indicted in the US for taking bribes concerning the film festival.

 In late February 2008, the website of the TAT announced that the 2008 Bangkok International Film Festival would be held in July.
 It was then postponed and held in September 2008, with TAT as the main sponsor but with the Federation of National Film Associations and the Thai Film Directors Association as the organizers.